AlaaKH123/Pipline-DevSecOps/README.md

     helm install prometheus-node-exporter prometheus-community/prometheus-node-exporter --namespace prometheus-node-exporter
     ```

-Add a Job to Scrape Metrics on nodeip:9001/metrics in prometheus.yml:
+We add a Job to Scrape Metrics on nodeip:9001/metrics in prometheus.yml:

-Update your Prometheus configuration (prometheus.yml) to add a new job for scraping metrics from nodeip:9001/metrics.
-You can do this by adding the following configuration to your prometheus.yml file:
+Update our Prometheus configuration (prometheus.yml) to add a new job for scraping metrics from nodeip:9001/metrics.
+We can do this by adding the following configuration to our prometheus.yml file:

 ```